 Statista report says that 57% scanned a food QR code to get specific information about the product.

-Moreover, 34% of the consumers scanned a QR code in food labels to get information about the product or company and to enter a contest.
+Furthermore, 34% of the consumers scanned a QR code on food labels to get information about the product or company and to enter a contest.

 The above graph shows the share of Canadian consumers using their mobile phones to scan barcodes or QR codes while shopping in a store and is broken down by gender.